There’s nothing better than sitting by a campfire with the wonderful smells of a meal cooking.

 Tip: Avoid packing the cooler with too much food as you’ll need plenty of space for the ice packs.

-Pack your cooler tightly
+Pack your cooler tightly for extra chilling

-Open the cooler as little as possible
+Open the cooler as little as possible to keep food cold

-Keep the cooler out of the sun
+Keep your cooler out of the sun

 The one quick tip to guarantee the ice will melt and the food will spoil?
 Leave it in the sun!